wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 6.0.6.2 =
+* Moved External Thumbnails and Recent Posts Widget to Extras menu

-= 6.0.6.1 =
+= 6.0.* =
 * Previous function no longer being used removed

-= 6.0.* =
 * Uninstallation procedure missing a recently added option for removal
 * miniloop additional div close
 * miniloop list style now outputs the excerpt in place of time since post, author and category information